infinite-hall0ween/simplified-alienvault-portal/README.md

-# Simplified OTX Portal
+# Simplified CTI Portal
-To quickly query Alienvault from the comfort of your bed, on your phone, using your thumb.
+To quickly query Alienvault and VirusTotal from the comfort of your bed, on your phone, using your thumb.

-Ideal for: busy parents whose children barely nap, as well as anyone else who needs to keep abreast of APTs and malware intel while also being really tired or otherwise pressed for time.
+Ideal for: busy parents whose children barely sleep, as well as anyone else who needs to do a little intel while also being really tired or otherwise pressed for time.

 ************************
 Busy people, unite!